mmusil25/revising_bp/MeetingsNotes/Feb_27.md

 Maybe Manny thinks we should be eliminating noise early in the network so that it is not multiplied.

+We should meet with John Lipor in Spring term.
+He will be gone during Spring break most likely.

 ###  Updates

 **Jian** - Working on analyzing input noise using adverserial networks.